Skip to content

 High School Pre-Equivalency for Adult Basic Education

 Taking a test to check your academic skills helps you decide which classes are right for you and how well you might do.
-If you want to join high school equivalent classes, contact the Adult Basic Education Center or email them at ABECRegistration@elgin.edu or call 847-214-6904
+If you want to enroll in high school equivalent classes, contact the Adult Basic Education Center, email them at ABECRegistration@elgin.edu, or call 847-214-6904

 Registration